 On February 14, 2020, HEC Sponsor LLC, our sponsor, purchased an aggregate of 8,625,000 of our Class B common stock, in exchange for a capital contribution of \$25,000 at an average purchase price of approximately \$0.003 per share.
+On May 20, 2020, our sponsor transferred 25,000 founder shares to Amy Schulman, our director nominee, and on June 3, 2020 our sponsor transferred 25,000 shares to Thelma Duggin, our director nominee, resulting in our sponsor holding 8,575,000 founder shares.
 Such securities were issued in connection with our organization pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 The number of founder shares outstanding was determined based on the expectation that the total size of this offering would be a maximum of 34,500,000 units if the underwriters' over-allotment option is exercised in full and therefore that such founder shares would represent 20% of the outstanding shares after this offering.
 Up to 1,125,000 of these shares will be forfeited depending on the extent to which the underwriters' over-allotment is exercised.